timothyslau/gs.chainsearch/README.md

 - `meta_raw.csv`: A table of raw metadata extracted from raw HTML pages.
 - `meta_final.csv`: A table of processed metadata.

-## Proxy
+### Proxy Cycling

-In order to help avoid IP bans when scraping Google Scholar, this package leverages the public proxies provided by the API at
-<https://geonode.com/free-proxy-list/>.
-It ignores any IPs that have not
-passed their internal “google check”.
+A proxy cycling procedure is implemented internally in order to gracefully recover from IP bans issued by Google.
+At the beginning of a working session, a fresh list of public proxies is fetched (thanks [Geonode](https://geonode.com/free-proxy-list/)!.
+This list is randomly sampled during the scraping process.
+Each time an IP ban is detected, the culprit IP is blacklisted and subsequent scrapes will not consider it.

-## Shiny App
+### Shiny App

 This package includes a shiny interface accessible by running `gs.chainsearch::app_run()`.

-### Project Settings
+#### Session Settings

-Via the `Project Settings` interface, the user is able to select the working directory (based on the cornerstone publication), browse project progress, and manage project files.
+Via the `Session Settings` interface, the user is able to select the storage directory, indicate the cornerstone publication, and manage package files.

-### Proxy Settings
+#### Proxy Settings

-Via the `Proxy Settings` interface, the user is able to browse the active proxy list, reload the proxy list with updated entries, and blacklist individual proxies.
+Via the `Proxy Settings` interface, the user is able to browse and refresh the proxy list, manually set the active proxy, blacklist individual proxies, and view proxy logs.

+#### Scrape

+Via the `Scrape` interface, the user is able to control and monitor the active scraping job.

+#### Results

+Via the `Results` interface, the user is able to view and modify publication metadata extracted from the scraped HTML.